DJRGVC/ditto-nocturne/reports/final-report.md

 The action set for a vehicle consists of three components: acceleration, steering, and the head angle.
 Actions are discretized based on an upper and lower bound.

 For the data I was looking through (the mini dataset), all of the head angles were set to 0.
 Thus, I only had to decide on the discretization for the acceleration and steering.
 In both instances, I took the following steps, I collected all of the corresponding metrics across all vehicles in all traffic scenes at each time step.
-Then, I generated a histogram and visualized where appropriate upper and louwer bounds would be.
+Then, I generated a histogram and visualized where appropriate upper and lower bounds would be.

 After the above, I found that the acceleration could be bounded by [-6, 6], with 13 discrete buckets, and that the steering could be bounded by [-1, 1] with 21 discrete buckets.